Kixiron/crunch-lang/README.md

 ## Target Syntax

-The entry point of every Crunch program is a `main` function that returns `void`
+The entry point of every Crunch program is a `main` function that returns `unit`

 ```crunch
 :: Declare a type